 Denton and Denton Environmental was founded by father/daughter team Ken Denton and Christi Denton in 2007.

-Christi Denton, a writer/editor, database manager and webmaster, has experience in administration, logistics, and information management.
+Christi Denton, an analyst, writer/editor, database manager and webmaster, has experience in administration, logistics, and information management.
 She graduated from Mills College with a B.A. in 2000, and got a graduate degree from CCMIX in France in 2004.
-She worked as a database engineer for several software companies in the San Francisco Bay Area, and then as an administrator and logistician for NGOs and other non-profits.
+Before co-founding Denton and Denton, she has worked as a software engineer and as an administrator and logistician for NGOs and other non-profits.